time2backup/time2backup/docs/command.md

 --directory      Path to restore is a directory (not necessary if path exists)
                  If deleted or moved, indicate that the chosen path is a directory.
---delete-new     Delete newer files if exists for directories (restore exactly the same version) -f, --force      Force restore; do not display confirmation -h, --help       Print help
+--delete-new     Delete newer files if exists for directories (restore exactly the same version) -p, --progress   Display restore progress for each file (overrides configuration) -f, --force      Force restore; do not display confirmation -h, --help       Print help
 ```